Ten years ago, we came together.

 It never made the news.
 That wasn’t the point, really.
 When joy rises out of tragedy, you just want to tell somebody.

 The shelter remained open through November.
-But the generosity of so many people continues to help people today.
+But the generosity of so many then continued to help people.
 Leftover donations were used to provide groceries and help pay rents for shelter families who stayed in Jackson.
 Even after that, the church still had a bounty of food donations.
 Out of that began a food pantry for needy families that still operates today.

 In dire times, the church responded, serving others no matter the effort or cost.
 As I read the New Testament, it seemed like the way Jesus meant for the Church to operate.
 This community of church members, volunteers, and those who temporarily called the church home sang praises together and immediately, tangibly, turned worship into action.
 This was real.